Autophoresis of a Janus particle near a planar wall: a lubrication limit

 At this stage, no assumption has been made on the magnitude of $\Psi$ in constructing the expansion~(\ref{expansion_gap_scale_tilted}).
 We proceed by deriving the governing equations for $C_{\pm}^{(0)}$, following steps analogous to those leading to (\ref{solvability_equation}).
 We begin by noting from (\ref{gap_laplace_tilted}) that $C_{\pm}^{(0)} = C_{\pm}^{(0)}(R,\theta)$ is independent of $Z$.
 We then examine the $O(\epsilon)$ problem in (\ref{gap_laplace_tilted}), integrate once with respect to $Z$, and apply the flux condition~(\ref{gap_activity_tilted}) at $Z = H(R)$ to obtain

 The equations in (\ref{solvability_equation_tilted}) alone do not determine the angular variations of $C_{\pm}^{(0)}$.
 A local analysis near the boundary $R = \Phi + \Psi \cos\theta$ is required to capture this dependency and relate $C_{+}^{(0)}$ to $C_{-}^{(0)}$.
-Although a full proof of the connection formula is omitted here, an analysis analogous to that in Appendix \ref{transition_region}, now accounting for angular dependence, shows that the local problem near the boundary is governed by the Laplace equation (\ref{laplace_dimensional}).
 At leading order, neither the particle surface nor the wall contributes any concentration flux.
 Asymptotic matching with this local transition region near the boundary then necessitates that the \textit{normal} solute concentration flux across the boundary is conserved.
 Let $\tilde{\textbf{n}}(R,\theta)$ denote the normal vector to the curve $R = \Phi + \Psi \cos\theta$.
 We find